AnotherJohnH/Platform/README.md

 # Platform

-A platform abstraction layer for building portable applications.
+A platform abstraction layer for building portable applications and provides APIs for
+* Basic level 2D rendering
+* Simple GUIs
+* Audio processing and synthesis
+* MIDI
+* Console applications
+  * Command line processing
+  * A light-weight curses API
+* Some static data structures suitable for an embedded or limited memory enviornment

 The intended deployment of Platform is as a submodule inside other projects.